HârnMaster: History

 Hârnmaster was published as a role-playing game using the Hârn setting by Columbia Games in 1986.
 All previously published Hârn supplements were intended to be system independent but Columbia gauged reader interest and decided to produce a game system specifically for the Hârn setting.
 N. Robin Crossby led the design and based the new game on notes for designs that he had saved from the 1970s.
 Columbia began to focus on supporting the Hârnmaster role-playing game rather than just the setting, and published their first ever Hârn adventures, 100 Bushels of Rye (1988) and The Staff of Fanon (1988), and the rules supplement Pilots' Almanac (1988), followed books about magic and other supplements for the game.
 Columbia also resumed publication wargames including the Hârn miniatures wargame Battle Lust (1992), designed to be compatible with Hârnmaster.
 Columbia produced a few more adventures along with a second edition (1996) of Hârnmaster which was a simpler version of the game with the magic systems moved into the supplements Hârnmaster Magic (1997) and Hârnmaster Religion (1998), and the rulebooks Hârnmaster Manor (1999) and Hârnmaster Barbarians (2000) to finish the line.
 Crossby created his own version of the game, Hârnmaster Gold (1998), using rules that he intended to increase realism.
 When the d20 System came out, Columbia reprinted some of their setting material including Trobridge Inn (2001) and Evael: Kingdom of the Elves (2002) with dual game statistics for Hârnmaster and d20.
-Keléstia Productions began publication with the Hârnmaster Gold Player Edition (2003), and additional rule books afte that.
+Keléstia Productions began publication with the Hârnmaster Gold Player Edition (2003), and additional rule books after.
 Columbia began work on a more streamlined third edition of Hârnmaster (2003).